-Beyond that, Cluster 3 continues to require a specific approach to international cooperation to achieve the right balance between the benefits of exchange with key international partners, while at the same time ensuring the protection of the EU's security interests and the need for open strategic autonomy in critical sectors.
+Cluster 3 continues to require a specific approach to international cooperation to achieve the right balance between the benefits of exchange with key international partners, while ensuring the protection of the EU's security interests and the need for open strategic autonomy in critical sectors.

 Under the destination 'Disaster-Resilient Society for Europe' (DRS), there is an established culture of comprehensive research collaboration with non-EU countries, taking account of the transnational aspect of different natural and human-made hazards and their causes (such as climate change).
-Therefore, under this destination, international cooperation is strongly encouraged, given the value of cooperating internationally, in particular in developing technologies for first responders to use.
+Therefore, under this destination, international cooperation is strongly encouraged, given the value of cooperating internationally, especially in developing technologies for first responders.